Introduction

 Webex Control Hub serves as the central interface for managing your organization, users, service entitlements, and the configuration of Webex Contact Center and other services.
 It enables provisioning of all Webex services within a single customer organization.

-Here are the Webex AI Agent configuration tasks you can test within your Control Hub organization:
+Here are the Webex AI Agent configuration tasks you have to perform within your Control Hub organization.

 - Register Cloud Connect